 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

 The POWs were sent out on work details to cut wood for the POW kitchens.
 Meals on a daily basis consisted of 16 ounces of cooked rice, 4 ounces of vegetable oil, and sweet potato or corn.
 Other POWs worked in rice paddies.

 Each morning, after arriving at the farm, the POWs went into a tool shed to get their tools.
 As they left the shed, the guards hit them on their heads.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

-It is not known if Horace was sent directly to the new camp or if he was sent to the camp after returning from a work detail.
+It is not known if Horace was sent directly to the Cabanatuan when it opened or if he was sent to the camp after returning from a work detail.
+It is also not known if he went out on any long term work details.
 What is known is he was in the camp in late January 1945, when the POWs were liberated by U.S. Army Rangers on January 31, 1945.

 After liberation, Horace received medical treatment and remained in the Philippines until September 1945.
 He returned to the United States on the S.S.
 Klipfontaine arriving at San Francisco in October 1945.
 After arriving, he received additional medical treatment and was promoted to corporal.
 He was discharged from the Army on January 31, 1946.